 Tuesday – Kitchen Day.
 While Ma had a baking day, I prefer “Kitchen Day”, as it’s not just about baking, and truthfully we do very little baking here.
 But I use this day to clean out my fridge, use up leftovers, plan my menu, make my grocery list (or market list), pull out meat from the freezer to defrost for the week, tidy up my cold room and freezer, etc. Basically all food-related tasks happen on this day.
 Food is a huge part of simple living, so this is an important day of our week.
 We also make our own condiments, brew kombucha, etc on this day.
 I give the counters and sinks an extra scrub, and wash the floor, and basically make the kitchen a little nicer to work in the rest of the week.

 Thursday – Errand Day.
 Well, in the book they call it “Town Day”, but since I already live in town I call it Errand Day.
 Or I could call it Market Day, since that’s one of our main stops, and it sounds more quaint. 🙂 Basically this is the day we do anything that needs to be done outside the home.
 We plan our route efficiently, hit the market, the library, the post office, the grocery store, the office supply store.
 We try to get it all done in one shot, once a week.
 There’s a reason for this.
-Running errands, especially with 3 children, is time-consuming, whether it’s one errand or 10.
+Running errands, especially with 3 kids, is time-consuming, whether it’s one errand or 10.
 Every time I have to pack up the kids and leave my house, it basically means that nothing is getting done at home that day.
 It interrupts our daily rhythm to have to run out for something, and we fall behind on our other tasks.
 Not to mention homeschooling – if we end up leaving the house for something on another day of the week, there is a pretty good chance that no homeschooling is going to happen on that day.
+It’s so satisfying to come home at the end of Errand Day, get everything put away, and know that we are done until next week.

 So there you have it – our week in a nutshell.
 Now I realize that now a days, most people balk at the idea of having a schedule like this.
 It feels restrictive, like someone is ordering them around, telling them what to do.
 They want FREEDOM.
 Freedom to do whatever they want, on whatever day they want to do it.
 And if that works for you, I say go for it!
 Sometimes I envy people who can just fly by the seat of their pants and still manage to get it all done.
 It just wasn’t working for us.
 I felt frazzled all the time, like I was going in a million different directions and never truly accomplishing anything.
 There was no “done” at the end of the day.
 No sense of accomplishment, just a never-ending to-do list that I never seemed to get to the bottom of.
 Our ancestors knew the wisdom of ordering their days.
 It’s part of how we choose to slow down, pay attention to, and enjoy our tasks.
 The truth is, we need clean clothes, food, and a clean house.
 So logically, it makes sense to set time aside to accomplish those tasks.

 We don’t spend all day on this.
 We try as best we can to get our work done in the morning, which leaves our afternoons free for homeschooling, outings, etc. We only homeschool 4 afternoons a week, and leave ourselves a “flex day” one afternoon per week.
+This leaves space for things like appointments, outings, and field trips.
 Saturday afternoons we like to go on some sort of an outing, or even just hang out around the house and read, or relax.

 Children also thrive on a rhythm like this.
 They enjoy the predictability, and there are no meltdowns when it’s time to do errands, because they know Thursday is always Errand Day.
 We work together and get it done.